pushpakmangal/pushpakmangal/README.md

 ### Hi there, I'm Pushpak

 <h3 align="left">
-I am currently working as Software Developer(Python) at Secure Meters Ltd. and having a total Work Experience of more than 4 years.
+I am currently working as Machine Learning Engineer-SDE at Secure Meters Ltd. and having a total Work Experience of more than 4 years.
 I have completed my B.E. from M.B.M.
-Jodhpur in 2019 with specialization in Electrical and Electronics (Gold Medalist).
+Jodhpur in 2019 (Gold Medalist) and currently pursuing M.S in Computer Science with specialization in AI-ML.
 </h3>

 ### 🔭 I’m currently working on ...